MSDS-Europe – Safety Data Sheet knowledge base – Useful information sources and databases for preparing safety data sheets

 IARC Monographs (WHO/IARC) – https://monographs.iarc.who.int/

-SDS: 11, 15.
+SDS sections: 11, 15.

 OECD QSAR Toolbox – https://www.qsartoolbox.org/

-SDS: 11–12 (always indicate when the data are derived from modelling).
+SDS sections: 11–12 (always indicate when the data are derived from modelling).

-Note: requirements and values may differ by country; always indicate the source country and the date of retrieval in section 16 of the SDS.
+Note: requirements and values may differ by country; always indicate the source country and the date of retrieval in Section 16 of the SDS.

 USA – EPA CompTox Dashboard – https://comptox.epa.gov/dashboard/

-SDS: 3, 9, 12, 15.
+SDS sections: 3, 9, 12, 15.

 USA – EPA IRIS – https://www.epa.gov/iris

-SDS: 11, 15.
+SDS sections: 11, 15.

 USA – NIOSH Pocket Guide – https://www.cdc.gov/niosh/npg/

-SDS: 8, 4–6.
+SDS sections: 8, 4–6.

 USA – OSHA PEL (Table Z-1) – https://www.osha.gov/laws-regs/regulations/standardnumber/1910/1910.1000TABLEZ1